Kirkby Overblow

+2 mi south west of the village.

 History

 The first written reference to Kirkby Overblow appears in the Domesday Book, where it appears as Cherchebi.
 The Kirkby part of the name is a common prefix, simply meaning a settlement by a church, while Overblow is a corruption of Oreblow, a reference to the village's iron-smelting past.

 Kirkby Overblow was a large ancient parish, which included the townships of Kearby with Netherby (including the hamlets of Kearby and Netherby), Rigton (which later became North Rigton), Sicklinghall and Stainburn.
 All these places became separate civil parishes in 1866.

-Until 1974 it was part of the West Riding of Yorkshire.
-From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.
+Until 1974 the civil parish was part of the West Riding of Yorkshire.
+In 1974 it was transferred to the Borough of Harrogate in the new county of North Yorkshire.
+In 1992 it was enlarged by the transfer of Dunkeswick from Harewood in West Yorkshire to North Yorkshire.
+In 2023 the Borough of Harrogate was abolished.
+The parish is now administered by the unitary North Yorkshire Council.

 Facilities

 Kirkby Overblow has a bus stop, but no railway station or post office.
 There are two pubs in the village, the Shoulder of Mutton, which boasts a large beer garden, and the Star and Garter which has since shutdown: